guaix-ucm/pyemir-tutorials/tutorials/tutorial_imaging/refined_combination.rst

    computed from the WCS information in the image headers as a reasonable initial guess, but that these offsets need to be refined.
 Unless something is really wrong with that WCS information, the user probabily will not need to measure the offsets manually.
-Anyway, that option is always there just in case it is necessary.
+Anyway, this last option is always there just in case it is necessary.

 .. _improving_skybackground_1: